originalphoenix/I-Want-My-MTV/README.md

 - Refresh literally breaks angular, heck if I know why
 - If minimalism is enabled on jukebox then it reflects the whole site
 - Sometimes Jukebox gets angry during switching?
+- Front End Validation via Parsley Broke
+- Need to think about how to enforce unique usernames

 API
 - Users that create playlists also delete them